marijnh/Eloquent-JavaScript/03_functions.md

 way to create functions.

 ```
-// Create a function value f
+// Define f to hold a function value
 const f = function(a) {
   console.log(a + 2);
 };